msbb/electric-expressvpn/README.md

 ### Running the application

 - Grab the latest release from the [releases page](https://github.com/msbb/electric-expressvpn/releases)
-- Mark the downloaded `.AppImage` file as executable
 - Open a terminal
-    - Navigate to the directory where you save the file (i.e. `cd /home/USER_NAME/Applications/`)
+- Navigate to the directory where you saved the file (i.e. `cd /home/USER_NAME/Applications/`)
 - Mark the file as executable using `chmod` (i.e. `chmod +x electric-expressvpn-1.0.0.AppImage`)
 - Run the file (i.e. `./electric-expressvpn-1.0.0.AppImage`)

 ### Installing the application